UPenn-CIT599/financial-report-analysis/project-design.md

 - countOfWords() method builds and returns wordCount HashMap

 ### Collaborators
-- FinancialData class, where the HashMap can be stored
+- Runner Class to store HashMap

 ## FinancialData Class
 This Class stores the financial data read from the pdf or url.
 Each object represent 1 quarter result of 1 company.
-It also include a hashmap to store word count read from a company statement / financial statements in order to feed into a Sentiment Analysis class

 ### Responsibilities
 - Have "Revenue"
 - Have "Net Income"
 - Have "Adjused Net Income"
 - Have "Financial Year", "Financial Quarter", "Company Name"
-- Have a HashMap "Word Count"
 - Have a String "compStatement"

 ### Collaborators
 - Runner, which helps populate these fields
-- WordCounter, which helps populate the HashMap Word Count
 - SentimentAnalysis

 ## SentimentAnalysisResult Class